taposibarsa/assignment-04/README.md

 querySelectorAll(): returns all child elements that matches a CSS selector(s)

 **Ans 2.
-Create the element: Using the document.createElement() we will make a new element like a <div> or <p>.
+Create the element: Using the document.createElement() we will make a new element like a div or p.

 Add content and attributes: Then we will set text content using element.textContent, We can add attributes using element.setAttribute(name, value) or by directly accessing properties